btcpayserver/btcpayserver-doc/docs/Deployment/voltagecloud.md

 * Purchase status

 A button for easy access to your BTCPay Server dashboard and the button to delete the instance also became available to you.
-Now click the button to go to the BTCPay server dashboard, and you are ready to start operating as a merchant on Bitcoin!
+Now click the button to go to your BTCPay server dashboard, and you are ready to start using BTCPay!

 ## 6. Welcome to your BTCPay server dashboard.